hamburger close

 Getting your Trinity Audio player ready...

 As the largest rental market in the UK, London’s private rental sector (PRS) contributes over £14.6 billion to the country’s economy and meets the residential needs of over a million households.
-Therefore, it is no surprise that investing in a London buy-to-let is often considered a lucrative option to earn an income and hold for future capital gains.
+Therefore, it is no surprise that investing in a London buy-to-let property is often considered a lucrative option for earning an income and holding for future capital growth.
 However, due to the scale at which it operates and the number of people using its services or employed in the sector, the UK’s lettings industry is highly regulated and requires landlords to comply.

 Challenges remote landlords commonly face

-Choosing the right letting and property management partner
+Choosing the right lettings and property management partner

 Property management partner